Our 1994 Class C Motorhome Renovation (for under $500!)

 This post may contain affiliate links.
 See our affiliate disclaimer here.

-If you can remember buying your first RV, you’ll understand the joy (and fear) we felt when we bought our 1994 Coachmen Leprechaun Motorhome.
+If you can remember buying your first RV, you’ll understand the joy (and fear) we felt when we bought our 1994 Coachmen Leprechaun motorhome.
+We also instantly knew that the RV that was as old as us would need a major motorhome renovation to be road-worthy.

 Before: